-Naturally, when you bring together four large entities, all 60 healthcare facilities are likely to be categorized as ‘Critical Infrastructure’ and you face a myriad of risks to manage in order to operate and maintain effectively.
-You are also likely to get a range of attitudes and approaches to managing risk.
+Naturally, when you bring together four large entities, all 60 healthcare facilities are likely to be categorized as “Critical Infrastructure,” making risk prioritization a challenge.
+With diverse risks to manage in order to operate and maintain service effectively, different attitudes and approaches can complicate things further.
 There is a real connection between continual operations and risk visibility.
-Prioritization among risks and action plans are key when you are living with limited resource.
-For example, ensuring hospital operating rooms stay open is one of the critical mandates of FMO.
-“Many of our risks are directly tied to equipment and infrastructure” says Jay Trethewey, Director of LMFM.
-“People’s lives depend on these things being reliable”.
+For example, ensuring hospital operating rooms stay open is one of the critical mandates of the FMO.
+“Many of our risks are directly tied to equipment and infrastructure,” says Jay Trethewey, Director of LMFM.
+“People’s lives depend on these things being reliable.”

 In 2012, the group made a decision to have one data depository for managing operational and maintenance risks for 60 facilities across the four healthcare networks.
-“Spreadsheets got us to a certain point when the focus was a handful of hospitals and assets” says Wakako Thomson, the Risk Management Program lead.
-“But when the focus shifted to 60 facilities and 13 critical assets, it was impossible to keep the information consistent and act on a prioritized basis by using spreadsheets”.
-It was at that time that the team decided to implement Resolver’s Enterprise Risk Management application.
+“Spreadsheets got us to a certain point when the focus was a handful of hospitals and assets,” says Wakako Thomson, the Risk Management Program lead.
+“But when the focus shifted to 60 facilities and 13 critical assets, it was impossible to keep the information consistent and act on a prioritized basis by using spreadsheets.”
+The team decided to implement Resolver’s Enterprise Risk Management application as their solution.

-For LMFM, Resolver’s Enterprise Risk Management application is used for both capital renewal and operational risks, with 80% of the data being operational.
-There are 13 critical asset systems being tracked including HVAC systems, emergency power generation, electrical distribution, life safety systems and plumbing as examples.
-Even when labelled as operational, the risk information has implications for the overall asset management cycle, such as facility capital planning, technical guidelines for new projects, and project delivery.
-The 1,000+ Specific risks that are managed by LMFM using Resolver, are distilled into a handful of high level risks for the health authorities’ corporate enterprise risk registers.
+For LMFM, Resolver’s Enterprise Risk Management application is used in risk-based decision-making for both capital renewal and operational risks, with 80% of the data being operational.
+There are 13 critical asset systems being tracked, including HVAC systems, emergency power generation, electrical distribution, life safety systems, and plumbing, as examples.
+Even when labeled as operational, the risk information has implications for the overall asset management cycle, such as facility capital planning, technical guidelines for new projects, and project delivery.
+The 1,000+ specific risks that are managed by LMFM using Resolver are distilled into a handful of high-level risks for the health authorities’ corporate enterprise risk registers.

 According to Jay, this is one area where Resolver has helped greatly.
-“The knowledge base we’re developing reflects the state of the infrastructure, and identifies where the risks are.
-This helps make business cases for capital projects, and ensures budget alignment while providing patients with the best possible environment for care delivery.
-Increasingly, Resolver is being applied as a strategic lens while developing capital initiatives, and to manage risks through design development and project delivery phases as well.”
+“The knowledge base we’re developing reflects the state of the infrastructure and identifies where the risks are.
+This helps make business cases for capital projects and ensures budget alignment while providing patients with the best possible environment for care delivery.
+Increasingly, Resolver is being applied as a strategic lens while developing capital initiatives and managing risks through design development and project delivery phases as well.”

 After nearly 20 years of experience designing mechanical systems for hospitals and higher education facilities, Jay’s focus is primarily on developing a risk and value-based approach to maintenance, operations, and capital renewal.